iks-gmbh-tools/SysNat/Eclipse/readme.md

 =========================

 Preconditions:
-- a Java SDK 8 is available
+- a Java SDK is available (recommended v20)
-- a Eclipse installation (v4.12) is available (at best the Java Developers package)
+- an Eclipse installation is available (recommended v2023-6 Java Developers package)

 Preparation: